cappuccino/cappuccino.org/source/blog/2014-08-01-cappuccino-news.markdown

 - [Cappuccino in action](http://www.cappuccino-project.org/blog/2014/07/cappuccino-in-action-nuage-networks.html) by Antoine Mercadal has been added to the blog.

+- [Cucumber + Cappuccino = Cucapp](http://www.cappuccino-project.org/blog/2014/07/cappuccino-cucumber-cucapp.html) by Alexandre Wilhelm has been added to the blog.

 #### New features

 - `CPComboBoxDataSource` protocol has been added.